oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 A single `client_id` MUST NOT be treated as more than one type of client.

+For example, a client that has been registered at the authorization server by a registered application developer, where the client is expected to be run as server-side code, would be considered a confidential client.
+A client that runs on an end-user's device, and uses Dynamic Client Registration ({{RFC7591}}) to establish credentials the first time the app runs, would be considered a credentialed client.
+An application deployed as a single-page app on a static web host would be considered a public client.

 This specification has been designed around the following client profiles: